Servante/twitter_clone/README.md

 # twitter_clone

-A basic twitter clone built in rails.
+A basic twitter clone built with rails.

 User will be able to: